bachya/regenmaschine/README.rst

 By default, Regenmaschine routes all API calls – local or remote – through HTTPS.
-However, RainMachine devices use self-signed SSL certificates; therefore, Regenmaschine disables verifying the validity of local SSL certificates before processing requests.
+However, RainMachine devices use self-signed SSL certificates; therefore, Regenmaschine disables verifying the validity of local SSL certificates before processing local requests.

 In practice, this shouldn't be a problem.
 However, for the security conscious, this behavior can be changed.
-First, `provide a CA-signed SSL certificate to the local device <https://support.rainmachine.com/hc/en-us/community/posts/115006512067- rovide-custom-SSL-Certificate>`_.
+First, `provide a CA-signed SSL certificate to the local device <https://support.rainmachine.com/hc/en-us/community/posts/115006512067-rovide-custom-SSL-Certificate>`_.

 Then, override the default local Authenticator behavior:

 .. code-block:: python

-  # The dict and the string versions can each be loaded:
+  # Create a local Authenticator and force it to use SSL:
   auth = rm.Authenticator.create_local('<DEVICE_IP_ADDRESS>', '<PASSWORD>')
   auth.verify_ssl = True

+  # The client will now verify the SSL certificate on the local device before
+  # processing the request:
   client = rm.Client(auth)

 _Note:_ if Regenmaschine cannot recognize a CA-signed certificate, an exception